scionproto/scion/doc/manuals/common.rst

       },
    }

-Each ``interfaces`` entry defines one inter-domain link to a neighboring AS.

 .. code-block:: yaml
+   :caption: Each ``interfaces`` entry defines one inter-domain link to a neighboring AS.
+   :name: topology-json-interface-entry

    <interface-id>: {
       "isd_as": <neighbor-isd-as>,